SchoolKeep/schoolkeep-templates/README.md

             }
           }

-Additionally we've created a Visual Studio Code plugin that uses it [https://github.com/SchoolKeep/np-templates-vscode](https://github.com/SchoolKeep/np-templates-vscode).
-It's still private: needs README, would be nice to implement confirmation of account name before sending, maybe some kind of backup option?

-4. What is the "homepage" template?
+**4. What is the "homepage" template?**

-`[homepage` template] is used on the `/` (no path, plain domain) url when Website & Catalog app is active.
+[Homepage template](https://github.com/SchoolKeep/schoolkeep-templates/tree/master#homepage-path) is used on the `/` (no path, plain domain) url when Website & Catalog app is active.

-5. How do I get all learner courses?
+**5. How do I get all learner's courses?**

-Probably the only way now is to use **[my_content] .courses** in the [my_content]template.
+Probably the only way now is to use `my_content.courses` in the [my_content template](https://github.com/SchoolKeep/schoolkeep-templates/blob/master/templates/my_content.html.liquid).

-6. Can I retrieve a specific course?
+**6. Can I retrieve a specific course?**

-Only way would be to iterate over **[courses]** and then using some logic to use only specific course
+Only way would be to iterate over [courses](#courses) and then using some logic to use only specific course.

     {% for course in my_content.courses %}
        {% if course.name == "Course 1" %}